Elaine Lustig Cohen: Ex Libris

 Arthur Cohen sold Meridian Books to World Publishing in 1960, and Elaine wished to turn to painting full-time.
 By the late 1960s, the two both left commercial work in order to focus on their creative pursuits and found themselves in need of additional income.
 They had a growing collection of early 20th century European avant-garde books, magazines, and periodicals.
 Arthur noticed they had many duplicates and decided to sell them; within one week, he sold everything from that first group.
 This experiment evolved into the founding of their rare book shop and gallery Ex Libris in 1973.
 They were some of the first Americans to sell European avant-garde materials, and found success in being one of the few dealers to meet the needs of this niche market.
 Their collection included works from various avant-garde movements including Futurism, Surrealism, Dada, and Constructivism.
 The couple created catalogs for the shop, with Arthur writing the text and Elaine designing the covers.
 Today these catalogs are considered collectibles.
 Ex Libris remained their primary source of income until Arthur's death in 1986.
-Lustig Cohen eventually closed the store in 1998 upon having difficulty both finding materials to sell and making a significant enough profit.
+Lustig Cohen designed the catalogs until 1990, but eventually closed the store in 1998 upon having difficulty both finding materials to sell and making a significant enough profit.